 Contributor to the volume edited by Mattin and Anthony Iles and published by Minor Compositions.
-Contributed a poem interweaved throughout the book, "i think i was suppposed to die", under the pen name Loss Choi.
+Contributed a poem interweaved throughout the book, "I think I was suppposed to die", under the pen name Loss Choi.

 I pose the question, what is it like to be racist?, with Sara Ahmed in conversation with